Bracklinn Falls

 Tourist Information

-If you prefer to cycle you can follow the National Cycle Network route number 7 which passes right through Callander and offers a superb ride through the Trossachs, or if you’d rather take the bus you can catch the number 59 from Stirling.
+It’s easy to drive to the Bracklinn Falls as it only takes an hour from Stirling (via the M80 and A84) and an hour and a half from Edinburgh (via the M9 and A84).
+If you prefer to cycle, you can follow the National Cycle Network route number 7 which passes through Callander and offers a superb ride in the Trossachs, or if you’d rather take the bus, you can catch the number 59 from Stirling.

 I have to say I really enjoyed my walk around the Bracklinn Falls circuit, helped no end by the fact the path is nicely compacted and relatively mud-free – even in winter.
+It doesn’t take long to complete, maybe 2 and a half hours, but it’s a good three and a half miles in length, so bear that in mind if you have young children with you.

-Aside from the different landscapes you’ll encounter there will also more than likely be a whole load of different wildlife species to watch as you follow the trail.
-The area around Callander and the Trossachs is home to some of Scotland’s favourite animals, with Highland cows, red squirrels, roe and red deer, osprey, buzzards and even Scottish wild cats frequently reported by keen-eyed nature lovers.
+Aside from the different landscapes you’ll encounter, there will also, more than likely, be lots of wildlife as you follow the trail.
+The area around Callander and the Trossachs is home to some of Scotland’s favourite animals, with Highland cows, red squirrels, roe and red deer, osprey, buzzards, and even Scottish wild cats frequently reported by keen-eyed nature lovers.
+The woodland, in particular, is well-known for woodpeckers that are often heard but rarely seen between the thick trunks of the firs and conifers.

 Walking Route

+With the Eas Gobhain River behind you, make your way to Callander Main Street and head west, where you’ll eventually come to a junction with Bracklin Road heading north.
 Cross the junctions with Craigard Road and Ancaster Road and follow the signs for Callander Golf Club, at which point you should also see signs directing you towards Callander Crags and Bracklinn Falls.
+Both of these sites have their own car parks, so if you want a shorter walk, you can start there and save 30 minutes or so.

-The trail runs around either side of the Keltie Water in a big loop, so you’re free to take whichever direction you choose, but the path into the woodland away from the road will take you to the Bracklin Falls bridge first.
-You can’t get lost on the remainder of the walk as signs are positioned along the way to point you in the right direction.
+Heading north past the turning to Callander Crags, you’ll find yourself on the single-track road that leads to the Falls car park, and it’s at this point where the road and path diverge.
+The trail runs around either side of the Keltie Water in a big loop so you can take either direction, but the path into the woodland away from the road will take you to the Bracklin Falls bridge.
+You can’t get lost on the remainder of the walk, as signs are positioned along the way to point you in the right direction.

-Once you reach the footbridge bear left and follow the path that leads into the woodland while curving around a hill.
-As you crest the hill you’ll have the amazing sight of Ben Ledi and Ben Lomond in front of you, and before long the path will start to drop down again at which point you’ll cross a much-less-impressive footbridge that again crosses the Keltie Water.
+Once you reach the footbridge, bear left and follow the path that leads into the woodland while curving around a hill.
+As you crest the hill, you’ll have the amazing sight of Ben Ledi and Ben Lomond in front of you, and before long, the path will start to drop down again, at which point you’ll cross a much less-impressive footbridge that again crosses the Keltie Water.

 Things to Do